FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  The test operation mode can switch the operation mode, see the icon in the upper right corner of the user interface.

--  Test whether the dynamic device must be pressed to start the action in the manual mode, and the robot is under deceleration control (the robot software version v3.0 does not support this function).
+-  Test whether the 3rd gear actuation device must be pressed to activate in manual mode, and the robot is under deceleration control (the robot software version V3.0 does not support this function).

--  The test system emergency stop output can bring the entire system to a safe state.
+-  Test whether the system emergency stop output can bring the entire system to a safe state.

 Emergency stop
 ~~~~~~~~~~~~~~

-The emergency stop button is 0.
+The emergency stop button is type 0 stop.
 Press the emergency stop button to stop all the movements of the robot immediately.

-The following table shows the stop distance and stop time of the trigger 0.
+The following table shows the stop distance and stop time of the type 0 stop.
 These measurement results correspond to the following configuration of the robot:

 -  Extension: 100%(the robotic arm is fully expanded)